 What is a specific area right now where you feel like your desires are not matching up with God’s desire for you?
 Be honest.

-Finish your time with him today in prayer by submitting your will to his will.
+Finish your time with Him today in prayer by submitting your will to His will.

 Day 12